gtzigiannis/crosssecmom2/feature_selection_v4.md

 ## 2. Key Properties

 - **No economic priors** - everything is data-driven.
+- **No Mutual Information (MI)** - uses only IC (Spearman correlation) for signal measurement.
+MI is computationally expensive and adds no value over IC for linear predictability.
+- **No early stopping** - LassoCV uses full cross-validation to select optimal regularization.
+No early stopping callbacks or patience parameters.
 - **Four-gate filtering** - FDR significance, IC floor, direction consistency, and block-level persistence.
 - **Block-level persistence** - features must show signal in multiple independent time blocks, not just pooled.
 - **Parent pre-filtering** - interactions dropped if both parents are clearly bad (reduces noise and computation).